All

 An MSP agrees to a 99.9% uptime SLA for a client’s network services.
 However, the MSP failed to meet this number after several outages.

-The client disputed their payment because they believed they had not received the services they were charged for.
+The client disputed their payment because they believed they had not received the services for which they were charged.

 The MSP says these outages were due to circumstances beyond its control (such as third-party service failures).
 However, the SLA terms did not clearly outline how outages beyond the MSP’s control would be handled.